They may be delicious, but what if you have too many for straight snacking (photo © The Nibble)?

 Candle Holder: For birthday cakes or cupcakes, place each candle into a marshmallow before placing on the cake.
 When you remove the candles, there are no wax dripping on the cake or holes in the cake.

-Cone Drip Stopper: Place a small marshmallow (or cut a larger one) in the bottom of an ice cream cone to stop melted ice cream from pouring out the bottom.
+Cone Drip Stopper: Place a small marshmallow (or cut a larger one) in the bottom of an ice cream cone to stop melted ice cream from pouring out the bottom (photo #2).

-Icing Protector: To keep foil or plastic wrap from touching the icing when you transport a cake, place a few large marshmallows on the tops and side of the cake.
+Icing Protector: To keep foil or plastic wrap from touching the icing when you transport a cake, place a few large marshmallows on the top and side of the cake.

 HOW TO KEEP MARSHMALLOWS SOFT